 A: We certainly do, in various denominations.
 You can give a certificate good for 1, 2, or 3, a solo 6-Pack or shareable 12-Pack.
 We can print these out and mail them to you or someone else with some information about Esotouric tours, or if you’re in a hurry we can email you a printable PDF.
-We can also add one of our exclusive related gift items like a Raymond Chandler Mystery Map, a Bob Waldmire Route 66 Map or Postcard Set, a Tony Millionaire Charles Bukowski Bukbird T-shirt or poster, etc.
+We can also add one of our exclusive related gift items like a Raymond Chandler Mystery Map, a Bob Waldmire Route 66 Map, a Tony Millionaire Charles Bukowski Bukbird T-shirt or poster, etc.

 A: Esotouric offers private versions of most of our regularly scheduled four-hour bus tours for groups of up to 50 people.
 The base cost is $2200 for up to 40 passengers, $2700 for up to 50, which includes downtown pick up, coffee and a snack, and driver’s tip.
 To book a private tour, or discuss options for customization, please contact us.